 A mute shepherd girl was herding her sheep on the hill, as usual.
 Suddenly, she noticed one of her sheep was missing and desperately tried to find it, looking everywhere she could.

-After a long search she sees a beautiful lady carrying her lost sheep.
-The poor girl, being mute, thanked the lady in the best way she could, using gestures.
-The lady then asked the girl for some bread, to which the girl replied that there wasn’t any because the crops had been very bad that year (how she managed to explain all this using only gestures I have no clue).
+After a long search she saw a beautiful lady carrying her lost sheep.
+The poor girl, being mute, used gestures to thank the lady.
+The mysterious lady then asked the girl for some bread, to which the girl replied that there wasn’t any because the crops had been very bad that year (how she managed to explain all this using only gestures I have no clue).

-The lady then told her to go home, call out for her mother and ask her for some bread.
+The lady then told the girl to go home, call out for her mother and ask her for some bread.
 The shepherd girl tried to explain that both things were obviously impossible but the mysterious lady insisted on her requests.

 On the next day everyone in the village went up to the hill, wanting to thank the mysterious lady but on the place where the girl had seen her, there was now a cave with a small statue of Our Lady.
 On that same place a chapel, dedicated to Our Lady of Peninha, would later be built.